 The false key, however, isn’t always best relegated to the midst of the sentence.
 Sometimes it’s best to get it out of the way at the beginning: “Despite the hardships involved, the longer she stayed, the more interesting and meaningful the experience became.”

-13 Responses to “5 Sentences That Should Save the Best Until Last”
+13 thoughts on “5 Sentences That Should Save the Best Until Last”

 Fractured sentences always make for such an amusing reading.
 Long live careless writers and speakers!